open-wc/open-wc/packages/demoing-storybook/README.md

 ### custom-elements.json

 In order to get documentation for web-components you will need to have a [custom-elements.json](https://github.com/webcomponents/custom-elements-json) file.
 You can hand write it or better generate it.
-Depending on the web components sugar you are choosing your milage may vary.
+Depending on the web components sugar you are choosing your mileage may vary.
 Please not that the details of the file are still being discussed so we may adopt to changes in `custom-elements.json` without a breaking release.

 Known analyzers that output `custom-elements.json`: